deantawonezvi/fmp_mailjet_module/README.md

 [Full documentation HERE.](https://fast-modular-project.com/modules/mailjet-mailing)

-Hi, if you want to implement a mailling system in your NestJS Backend and React.js frontend you are at the right place.
+If you want to implement a mailing system in your NestJS API, you are at the right place.

-The goal is to send mails to inform users.
-It an be use to confirm a subscription, to set up a forgot password process in your app...
+The goal is to send mails to your application's users.
+It can be used to confirm a subscription, to set up a forgot password process in your app, to active an account, the possibilites are limitless !

-In this module I will explain all the steps that you need in:
+In this module, I will explain the both the backend API part (NestJS with TypeScript) and the Mailjet configuration needed.
-- Backend : NestJS (Typescript)
-- Mailjet configuration

-You can use this module to learn how to implement a mail sending or just to copy past in your project. ¯\_(ツ)_/¯
+You can use this module to learn how to implement a mailer system in your API or just to copy-paste in your project and send emails right away !
+Your choice ¯\_(ツ)_/¯

-In this module you will find:
+In this module, you will find:
-- Source code
+- The source code
 - Documentation and Quickstart
-- An integration of Mailjet mail system with in React.js / NestJS / Mysql starter
+- An integration of Mailjet mail system with in React.js / NestJS / MySQL starter

-- My contact if you have any question
+Feel free to enhance this module by submitting a pull request on GitHub !